glFusion/agenda/README.md

 **Month View :: Event Limit**

 Limits the number of events displayed on a day.
-When there are too many events, a link that looks like “+2 more” is displayed.
+When there are too many events, a link that looks like ""+2 more" is displayed.

 **Month View :: Time Format**